cutting-mat/vue-store/README.md

 [![npm](https://img.shields.io/npm/v/@tower1229/vue-store.svg)](https://www.npmjs.com/package/@tower1229/vue-store) [![license](https://img.shields.io/github/license/tower1229/vue-store.svg)]()

 A simpler Vue state management plug-in.
-If you also think vuex is a little complicated, you need this
+If you also think vuex is a little complicated, you need this.

+Only 'get() / set() / action()' is enough, and it is compatible with vue2 X and vue3 x。

 ## Quick start

-1. install:
+1. Install:

 ``` bash
 npm i @tower1229/vue-store --save
 ```

-2. configure
+2. Configure

 ``` js
 import store from '@tower1229/vue-store';